 Treatment for an infected pilonidal sinus will depend on your symptoms, the size of the sinus and whether its your first sinus or it keeps coming back.
 Pilonidal abscess will need antibiotic treatment and the pus inside will also need to be drained .

 There are a number of treatment options for pilonidal sinus that keeps coming back and that are painful, bleeding or leaking discharge.
 Your doctor will discuss these options

 1. Incision & Drainage – A small hole is made in the abscess so the pus can be drained

 2. Excision and open healing – the sinus is cut out and some surrounding skin removed.
 The wound is left open to heal naturally

 3. Excision and wound closure – The sinus is removed, and an oval-shaped flap of skin cut out on either side of it.
 The 2 sides are stitched together.

-4. Endoscopic treatment for a pilonidal sinus (EPSIT) – Is the latest minimally invasive surgical technique for pilonidal disease.
+4. Endoscopic treatment for a pilonidal sinus (EPSIT) with laser – Is the latest minimally invasive surgical technique for pilonidal disease.
 EPSIT is a new video assisted technique for the treatment of the pilonidal sinus disease and its recurrences, an endoscope (a thin, flexible tube with a camera on the end) is used to give a clear view of the affected area.

-How soon you can return to work depends on the procedure you had, most of the people are able to return to work within 2 weeks of the surgery , you need to keep the affected are clean , wear comfortable loose fitting cotton underwear , eat plenty of fiber to make going to the toilet easier and avoid straining , you may need antibiotic and pain killers.
+How soon you can return to work depends on the procedure you had, most of the people are able to return to work within few days of the surgery , you need to keep the affected are clean , wear comfortable loose fitting cotton underwear , eat plenty of fiber to make going to the toilet easier and avoid straining , you may need antibiotic and pain killers.